k8snetworkplumbingwg/whereabouts/README.md

 In the example, we exclude IP addresses in the range `192.168.2.229/30` from being allocated (in this case it's 3 addresses, `.229, .230, .231`), as well as `192.168.2.236/32` (just a single address).

-*Note*: It's up to you to properly set exclusion ranges that are within your subnet, there's no double checking for you (other than that the CIDR notation parses).
+*Note 1*: It's up to you to properly set exclusion ranges that are within your subnet, there's no double checking for you (other than that the CIDR notation parses).
+*Note 2*: In case of wide IPv6 CIDRs (`range`≤/64) only the first /65 range is addressable (e.g. from `x:x:x:x::0` to `x:x:x:x:7fff:ffff:ffff:ffff`).

 Additionally -- you can set the route, gateway and DNS using anything from the configurations for the [static IPAM plugin](https://github.com/containernetworking/plugins/tree/master/plugins/ipam/static) (as well as additional static IP addresses).